craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Evaluation.md

 ## Executive Summary

 This document presents a risk evaluation for the HIPAA Checklist Project, focusing on the identification, analysis, and prioritization of risks that could impact the confidentiality, integrity, and availability of protected health information (PHI).
-The evaluation follows NIST SP 800-30 and HIPAA Security Rule guidelines to ensure regulatory compliance and effective risk management.
+The evaluation follows NIST SP 800-30 and HIPAA Security Rule guidelines to ensure regulatory compliance and effective risk management. **A new tabbed navigation system in both the React frontend and Django backend improves access to risk evaluation, compliance reports, and checklist management.**

 ### Executive Summary Table